NanjoSama/fs-generator/README.md

 is important for easy access to Python from the command line.
 If you're not interested in coding in Python, I suggest not to touch anything else except "Next" or "Install".
 2. Click the "<> Code" button above then select "Download ZIP".
+Extract the file anywhere you want.
-3. Open up a command prompt or Windows Powershell in the folder you downloaded from this site.
+3. Open up a command prompt or Windows Powershell in that folder.
+If you don't know how, go the File tab on the top of your file manager and "Open Windows PowerShell" should be there.
+Click on it.
 4. Enter this line of code: `venv/Scripts/activate` and press Enter.
 Your prompt should now look like `(venv) C:\User\...`
 5. Enter this line of code: `python .` (Include the period otherwise it won't work)

 The program should now run.
 You can repeat step 5 any time after the program ends to restart it.
 After you close the prompt, you can restart from step 3.